thoolihan/R-ML-Overview/StirTrek2018.md

 As an example, our model for American adults should not be applied to children, as they were not represented in the set and have meaningful physiological differences.

+> "Essentially, all models are wrong, but some are useful" -George Box

 So Let's Make a Prediction
 =======================================================